 All applications for the full-time MBA are due by 12:00 p.m.
 EST (noon) on the deadline day.

 Note: Darden’s new Early Action deadline is not binding (i.e., students accepted in this round are not required to withdraw their applications to other programs).
 The benefit of this round is that students applying Early Action may schedule their interviews over the summer (mid-July through the end of September) without waiting to be invited.
 If you have vacation time and plan to be visiting the campus anyway, this is a great option for you.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***

-Jennifer Bloom has been a consultant with Accepted for 19 years and is a Certified Professional Resume Writer (CPRW).
+Jennifer Bloom has been an admissions consultant with Accepted for 19 years and is a Certified Professional Resume Writer (CPRW).
 She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
-If you would like help with your application, Jennifer can suggest a number of options that work with any budget.
+If you are looking for an admissions consultant that understands what Virginia Darden is seeking and will guide you with a combination of great personal attention and insight, then you will be happy working with Jennifer.
 Want Jennifer to help you get accepted?
 Click here!

 • Why MBA, a free guide to writing about your MBA Goals

 • What’s Life Like as a Darden MBA and Entrepreneur?, a podcast episode

 • Darden MBA with Media Aspirations, a student interview